 - They are simply tired and need sleep.

-- Falling asleep is a form of resistance to doing the work of meditation.
-This resistance may be a subconscious reaction to meditation, as meditation is about observing and training the mind, it is ‘work’.
+- Falling asleep is a form of resistance to doing the ‘work’ of meditation.
+This resistance may be a subconscious reaction to meditation, as meditation is about observing and training the mind.
+Sometimes it’s not pleasant to witness what your mind is doing.

 Questions I would ask the student include: